BlackDice/scent/readme.md

 ### In development

 Framework is being actively used in development of our game.
-It will be improved and changed over time as need arise.
+It will be improved and changed over time as our need arise.
 Check out the [contributing file](contributing.md) if you want to help with something.

 There is no Roadmap for the framework yet, it mostly depends on ours needs in the game.
 One essential feature is still missing compared to Ash - Finite State Machine.
 This will be implemented for sure in relatively short time frame.